 The Bank has implemented the relevant provisions of the Act with effect from October2005.
 The information related to the Bank as stipulated under the Act is displayed on theBanks website.

 The Appellate Authorities for the Bank under the Act and the Public InformationOfficers (PIOs) and Alternate Public Information Officers (APIOs) at various levels havebeen designated.
 The Bank has clearly spelt out the roles and responsibilities atdifferent levels under the Act.

-The Bank has constituted a MonitoringCommittee at Apex level to oversee the implementation of the RTI Act.
-During the year, the Committee has reviewed theeffectiveness of implementation of the RTI Act in the Bank.
+As directed by the Parliamentary Committee, the Bank has constituted a MonitoringCommittee at Apex level to oversee the implementation of the RTI Act.
+During the year, theCommittee has reviewed the effectiveness of implementation of the RTI Act in the Bank.

 During the year, the Bank has disposed of all the applications and all appealsreceived, within the stipulated time.
 Since the inception of the Act, CIC has not imposedany penalty so far on PIOs of the Bank.

-The Bank is having well defined, Board approved policies on Risk Based Internal Audit,Concurrent Audit, Information System Audit, AML/ KYC Compliance and Off-site Monitoring,which are being updated on annual basis.
+The Bank is having well defined, Board approved policies on Risk Based Internal Audit,Concurrent Audit, Information System Audit, AML/ KYC Compliance etc. which are beingreviewed / updated on annual basis.